 Admission to Honors

 The Ithaca College Honors Program is highly selective.
-Applications can only be accepted from students who have been invited to apply.
+Applications are only accepted from students who have been invited to apply.
 Invitations are not based on any single criterion, such as standardized test scores, class rank, or G.P.A.
 The Ithaca College Office of Admission examines all applications to the college and identifies the most highly qualified applicants.
 Selected students are then invited to apply to the honors program.
-One hundred students are selected to begin honors in the fall semester.
+One hundred and twenty students are selected to begin honors in the fall semester.

 Incoming First-Year Students

 Incoming first-year students are invited to apply to the program soon after they have been accepted to Ithaca College.
-Applications are typically required to be completed in mid-March.
-Admission to the program is based on three short original essays and past academic achievement.
-Selection and notification takes place on a rolling basis.
-Some applicants may be placed on a wait-list until the selection process is completed.
-Admittance is limited to 100 students each year.
+Applications are typically required to be completed by mid-March.
+Admission to the program is based on two short original essays and past academic achievement.
+Selection and notification take place on a rolling basis.
+Some applicants may be placed on a wait list until the selection process is completed.
+Admittance is limited to 120 students each year.

 Internal Transfer Students